 When it’s time to book your trip to Detroit — be it for business or pleasure — finding the right hotel can often be the most important part of your planning process.

 The good news is that metro Detroit is currently home to about 36,000 available hotel rooms, with 5,000 of those located downtown.
-Notable establishments like the Detroit Marriott at the Renaissance Center and the Aloft Detroit at the David Whitney have already made their mark on this city, attracting thousands of visitors each year.
+Notable establishments like the Detroit Marriott at the Renaissance Center (book now) and the Aloft Detroit at the David Whitney (book now) have already made their mark on this city, attracting thousands of visitors each year.
 But there are also new and upcoming hotels that are just emerging in the area.

 They each provide unique amenities and experiences for your next trip to Detroit.